Doctor of Pharmacy

 Admission Requirements

 The doctor of pharmacy (Pharm.D.) degree provides minimum and advanced level competencies necessary for the graduate to assume a pharmacist's professional responsibilities and qualify for national and state pharmacist licensure examinations.
 The program of study emphasizes clinical sciences and training experiences.
 The training of doctor of pharmacy students concentrates on rational drug therapy decision-making within the inter-professional health care team.
 For consideration, an applicant must have a minimum cumulative grade point average of 2.0 or higher.
 Admission to the Pharm.D. program is competitive, and applications are reviewed in detail, therefore, meeting the minimum cumulative grade point average does not guarantee admission.
+Applicants must strive to earn above satisfactory grades in their college courses and prepharmacy requirements.
 The School of Pharmacy Admissions Committee reviews applicants’ academic transcripts closely.
-All college credits and grade points are factored into the cumulative college GPA.
-Repeated course grades are averaged together for overall cumulative and science/math GPA calculations meaning that the original grade and the repeated grade will both count toward GPA calculations.
+All college credits and grade points are factored into the cumulative college GPAs.
+Repeated course grades are averaged together for overall cumulative, prepharmacy, and science/math GPA calculations meaning that the original grade and the repeated grade will both count toward GPA calculations.

 Doctor of Pharmacy Minimum Pre-Pharmacy Course Requirements